A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 I was told that there was the unpaid office of borough historian, and I had to go there first.
 I did.

 The "Big Apple" research was all news to the borough historian, whose specialty was genealogy.
-I told her that there were many things a borough president can do: a "Big Apple" street sign, a "Big Apple" in the pavement (like Hollywood's stars), a "Big Apple" day, a few press releases, contact the mayor for me, contact the mayor of New Orleans, etc.
+I told her that there were many things a borough president can do: a "Big Apple" street sign, a "Big Apple" in the pavement (like Hollywood's stars on the Walk of Fame), a "Big Apple" day, a few press releases, contact the mayor for me, contact the mayor of New Orleans, etc.

-Then you wait for a reply.
-And you wait.
-And you wait.
+Then I waited for a reply.
+And I waited.
+And I waited.
 A week.
 A month.
 A year.
 I would never receive a written reply from anyone in the office of the Manhattan Borough President.

 I called the Manhattan borough historian again.
 She said she was ill (she died in the mid-1990s), but that she had put all the stuff on the borough president's desk.
 "Ruth's (Messenger, the borough president—B.P.) busy running for mayor," I was told over the phone.